LP-Atkins/Mod-Cloud/README.md

 ## Version Summary:
 * v1.00: Original release.
 * v1.01: Converted to vbscript as windows defender was falsly flagging the .exe as a virus.
+* v1.02: Added support for the steam overlay.

 ## How to use: